Arbitration

 - incorrect composition of the tribunal

-The courts may set an award aside of their own accord if the dispute is not capable of settlement by arbitration under Norwegian law, or if the award is contrary to public policy (ordre public).
+The courts may set an award aside of their own motion if the dispute is not capable of settlement by arbitration under Norwegian law, or if the award is contrary to public policy (ordre public).